 After the Christian occupation of the Algarve in the 13th century, the Guadiana became a natural boundary between the kingdoms of Portugal and Spain, and today the frontier towns of Castro Marim, Alcoutim and Mértola are good examples of the kind of fortified trading posts that flourished along the river during that period, particularly the latter which was already a bustling commercial centre long before the Romans arrived.

 Mértola was the capital of the once-powerful Moorish empire and the town’s rich Muslim heritage is still very evident, most notably inside the parish church which was originally a 12th-century mosque and retains its Moorish prayer niche behind the altar on the eastern wall.

-With its fine views sweeping across the Guadiana Valley, Mértola Castle (indicated on the map below) dates from the 13th century and was built at the time the town was the national seat of the Order of St James.
+With its fine views sweeping across the Guadiana Valley, Mértola Castle dates from the 13th century and was built at the time the town was the national seat of the Order of St James.

 Further downriver lies Alcoutim, without doubt one of the most picturesque places along the Guadiana.
 Despite being smaller than Mértola, it was a major river port in the times of the Phoenicians and on the 31st of March 1371 the town witnessed the signing of a rare peace treaty between King Fernando I of Portugal and King Enrique II of Castile, albeit very short-lived.

 Built in the 14th century, Alcoutim Castle looms over the river on a site which archaeological excavations suggest was inhabited during the Iron Age and at the time of the Roman occupation.

 For the more adventurous visitor, a cross-border zip line (the only one of its kind in the world) is on hand to transport visitors from Alcoutim to Sanlúcar on the Spanish side of the river.
 This unique opportunity to travel between the two countries takes less than a minute but is an exhilarating trip over the River Guadiana.

 Rivers of Portugal